prefab-cloud/prefab-cloud-docs-web/docs/explanations/concepts/context.md

 ## Context keys

-:::note
+:::success
-**`key` is special**
+**`key` and `name` are special**

-The key is the one special attribute of a context.
+The `key` is a special attribute of a context.
 It should be the unchanging, primary key of whatever your context is.
 For a user, that's likely the tracking ID set when you first saw them.
-For a team, it's probably the primary key of the table.
+For a team, it's probably the primary key of the Team table.
 For a Kubernetes pod, the pod id.
-Key is the handle Prefab if you want to add this context entity to a feature flag.
+Key is the handle you should use in Prefab if you want to add this context entity to a feature flag.

+The `name` is a user friendly helper to lookup the key.
+When you target by `key`, you'll be able to use the `name` to lookup the entity.

 It's ok if there isn't a good key.
 If you add `{cloud: {region: us-east, availability-zone: us-east-1a}}`, you'll be able to target `cloud.region` or `cloud.availability-zone` with rules.
 If you add `cloud.key: "i-1234567890abcdef0"` you'll additionally be able to search for this context entity in context search tool.
+Don't set `key` for ephemeral entities that you don't want a saved context for.
+They will just clutter things up.

 If you provide a `name` attributes (as a sibling to `key`), it will be used in the Prefab UI to display the context entity as a "friendly" alternative to `key`.
 If you don't provide a `name`, Prefab will use the `key` as the display name.
 :::